Tines Pages and Applications Bootcamp Guide

 Now, click “Edit” or double click the new page to get to configure it.

-Change the “My new page ✨” heading to “Employee Created.”
-Then, change the rich text element to present information that would be valuable to your end user so they have context on what happened within the story.
+Select "Blank page" and click "Select".
+Drag and drop a "Heading" and a "Rich text" component.
+Change the heading to “Employee Created” and then change the rich text element to present information that would be valuable to your end user so they have context on what happened within the story.

 Copy the below code block, and paste it into the contents of the “Rich text” element, replacing the auto-generated text.
 The pills will be automatically created from the below code block.